UC-Davis-molecular-computing/scadnano/README.md

   * **Import/Export cadnano v2:**
   Files in the format recognized by [cadnano v2](https://github.com/douglaslab/cadnano2) can be imported and exported.
 Since cadnano's file format is less expressive, certain features may be lost in an export.
 See below for details.

+  * **Save design in localStorage on every edit:**
+  On every edit, save current design in localStorage (in your web browser).
+Disabling this minimizes the time needed to render large designs.

+  * **Save design in localStorage before exiting:**
+  Before exiting, save current design in localStorage (in your web browser).
+For large designs, this is faster than saving on every edit, but if the browser crashes, all changes made will be lost, so it is not as safe as storing on every edit.

+  * **Do not save design in localStorage:**
+  Never saves the design in localStorage.

+  * **Save design in localStorage periodically:**
+  Periodically (number of seconds customizable), save current design in localStorage (in your web browser).
+  Also saves before exiting.
+  This is safer than never saving, or saving only before exiting, but will not save edits that occurred between the last edit and a browser crash.

 * Edit
   * **Copy/paste:**